rancher/docs/content/rancher/v2.x/en/installation/_index.md

 - **RKE (Rancher Kubernetes Engine)** is a certified Kubernetes distribution and CLI/library which creates and manages a Kubernetes cluster.
 - **K3s (Lightweight Kubernetes)** is also a fully compliant Kubernetes distribution.
 It is newer than RKE, easier to use, and more lightweight, with a binary size of less than 100 MB.
 As of Rancher v2.4, Rancher can be installed on a K3s cluster.

+### Changes to Installation in Rancher v2.5

+In Rancher v2.5, the Rancher management server can be installed on any Kubernetes cluster, including hosted clusters, such as Amazon EKS clusters.

+For Docker installations, a local Kubernetes cluster is installed in the single Docker container, and Rancher is installed on the local cluster.

 ### Overview of Installation Options

 Rancher can be installed on these main architectures:

 - **High-availability Kubernetes Install:** We recommend using [Helm,]({{<baseurl>}}/rancher/v2.x/en/overview/concepts/#about-helm) a Kubernetes package manager, to install Rancher on multiple nodes on a dedicated Kubernetes cluster.
 For RKE clusters, three nodes are required to achieve a high-availability cluster.
 For K3s clusters, only two nodes are required.
 - **Single-node Kubernetes Install:** Another option is to install Rancher with Helm on a Kubernetes cluster, but to only use a single node in the cluster.
 In this case, the Rancher server doesn't have high availability, which is important for running Rancher in production.
 However, this option is useful if you want to save resources by using a single node in the short term, while preserving a high-availability migration path.
 In the future, you can add nodes to the cluster to get a high-availability Rancher server.
 - **Docker Install:** For test and demonstration purposes, Rancher can be installed with Docker on a single node.
-This installation works out-of-the-box, but there is no migration path from a Docker installation to a high-availability installation on a Kubernetes cluster.
+This installation works out-of-the-box, but there is no migration path from a Docker installation to a high-availability installation.
 Therefore, you may want to use a Kubernetes installation from the start.

 There are also separate instructions for installing Rancher in an air gap environment or behind an HTTP proxy: